 Look Out into the Community

-We find local cenotaphs, memorials, and plaques in our city and learn about for whom they’re named.
-We research building and street names looking for the connections between those soldiers and our modern-day names.
+We find local cenotaphs, memorials, and plaques in our city.
+Students learn about the people for whom they’re named.
+We research building and street names, looking for the connections between those soldiers and our modern-day names.

 Look for Historians